benthen/brute-force/README.md

 # Analysis of Brute Force ALgorithm

+* This method employs the recursive backtracking algorithm paradigm, which generates every possible permutation of cities and computes the total distance travelled for each permutation.
+> The minimal distance is determined and updated with each permutation.

+* The part in the algorithm that uses recursion is the ‘generatePermutations’ function which is responsible for generating all possible permutations of cities.

+* The function will take the index ‘1’ assuming the first city is fixed.
+Then it will continue generating possible permutations by swapping the current cities with the remaining ones and invoking itself in a recursive manner with an increased index to produce permutations for the remaining cities.
+Until all cities have been taken into account, this recursive process continues.

+* The function for optimisation in this algorithm is ‘calculateCost’.
+It calculates the cost (total distance) of a given permutation of cities.
+The optimisation occurs within the ‘calculateCostRecursively’ function, which is called recursively to calculate the cost of each subpath within a permutation.

+> These functions work together to find the shortest distance that can be formed from the permutation of cities in the most efficient manner.

-## Using brute force to show the algorithm correctness :
+## Using brute force to show the algorithm correctness
 - Number of cities : 4
-- Name of cities : Kuala Lumpur, Klang, Johor Bahru ,Subang Jaya
+- Name of cities : Kuala Lumpur, Klang, Johor Bahru, Subang Jaya

 - City distance matrix :
 # ![image](https://github.com/benthen/algo/assets/111986781/2b0478b4-db1e-4397-b1f5-6599adda5caf)